-There is no recommended replacement interval for the R-C) components.
-Nonetheless, it may be advisable to replace these parts as a preventative measure when motors are replaced on older actuators; this is why they are recommended spare parts.
+There is no recommended replacement interval for the R-C components.
+Nonetheless, it may be advisable to replace these parts as a preventative measure when the motor is replaced on older actuators; this is why they are recommended spare parts.

-The R-C values and part numbers for each motor assembly are shown in the "Gaskets, Motors, Resistors & Capacitors" table on page 54.
+The R-C values and part numbers for the motor assembly are shown in the "Gasket, Motor, Resistors & Capacitors" table on page 37.
 The resistor and capacitor are located in the wiring compartment below the terminal block.

-To replace a resistor or capacitor, first remove the terminal cover, then follow the model specific directions below.
+To replace a resistor or capacitor, first remove the terminal cover, then follow the directions below.